-- (1) The grant is awarded by way of written notification.
+(1) The grant is awarded by way of written notification.
 The date on which the completed application with the required documents is submitted determines the order in which grants are approved pursuant to this chapter.
-Several completed applications submitted on the same day will be treated as applications received at the same time. - (2) An application may be approved only if the applicant production service provider has demonstrated by means of a statement from the producer that 65 per cent of the project's financing is secured. - (3) The FFA specifies the funding period in the notification of grant. - (4) The approval of a grant is based on the (preliminary) contract for work or services presented at the time of filing the application.
-At the request of the applicant production service provider, the FFA may provide a non-binding prospect of funding, i.e. without legal grant to the funding, if this is necessary to award the contract for the project. - (5) The General Auxiliary Conditions for Grants for the Promotion of Projects (Allgemeine Nebenbestimmungen für Zuwendungen zur Projektförderung, ANBest-P) are an integral part of the notification of grant.
+Several completed applications submitted on the same day will be treated as applications received at the same time.

+(2) The application may be approved only if the applicant production service provider has demonstrated by means of a statement from the producer that 75 per cent of the project's financing is secured.

+(3) The FFA specifies the funding period in the notification of grant.

+(4) The approval of a grant is based on the (preliminary) contract for work or services presented at the time of filing the application.
+At the request of the applicant production service provider, the FFA may provide a nonbinding prospect of funding, i.e. without legal grant to the funding, if this is necessary to award the contract for the project.

+(5) The General Auxiliary Conditions for Grants for the Promotion of Projects (Allgemeine Nebenbestimmungen für Zuwendungen zur Projektförderung, ANBest-P) are an integral part of the notification of grant.
 In derogation from no. 3.1 of the ANBest-P in conjunction with administrative provision no. 5.3.3. regarding section 44 of the Federal Budget Code, the ceiling for appropriations governed by procurement law is raised to EUR 27 million.
 The appropriation is composed of all funds allocated by the Federal Government and the Länder.
 The applicant production service provider is obligated to award contracts only to competent and efficient vendors in line with principles of competition and under cost-effective conditions.
 At least three bids are to be collected, as far as possible.
 The procedure and results must be documented.
-The FFA may ensure that the grant requirements are met by including ancillary terms in the notification of grant. - (6) The notification of grant is subject to revocation (section 36 subsection 2 no. 3 of the Administrative Procedure Act) of the following number 1 and to the conditions subsequent (section 36 subsection 2 no. 2 of the Administrative Procedure Act) of the following numbers 2 and 3: - 1. the applicant production service provider must provide proof, within five months of receiving the notification of grant, of the unconditional assignment to produce the project along with a statement from the producer that the total financing of the film is secured.
-In accordance with sections 31 and 41 subsection 2 of the Administrative Procedure Act, the period starts on the third day after posting the proof or after electronic sending of the notification;

-- 2. Work on filming or animation must begin within six months of receipt of the notification of grant. - 3.
+The FFA may ensure that the grant requirements are met by including ancillary terms in the notification of grant.

+(6) The notification of grant is subject to the following conditions subsequent (section 36 subsection 2 no. 2 of the Administrative Procedures Act:

+- 01. the applicant production service provider must provide proof, within three months of receiving the notification of grant, of the unconditional assignment to produce the project along with a statement from the producer that the total financing of the film is secured.
+In accordance with sections 31 and 41 subsection 2 of the Administrative Procedure Act, the period starts on the third day after posting the proof or after electronic sending of the notification; - 02.
+Work on filming or animation must begin within four months of receipt of the notification of grant. - 03.
 The film or, if the complete film is not the responsibility of the production service provider, the film segment for which the production service provider is responsible, must be completed by the date specified in the application, at the latest within the period stipulated in subsection 7 as regards exceptional cases.